JasonLocklin/Dissertation/VWM/Introduction.md

 architecture of working memory is healthy, but spatial attention deficits prevent patients from performing adequately on the tasks, producing the appearance of spatial working memory deficits.
-This seems less-likely, as patients maintain the ability to orient to rightward and central targets effectively.
+This seems less likely, as patients maintain the ability to orient to rightward and central targets effectively.
 However, we can not rule out the possibility that subtle pathological orienting deficits exist for central and right space that, in turn, impact